 Contact Our Hackensack Family Lawyers about Your Concerns Related to Child Support and College Expenses

 If your child is nearing college age and intends to go to college, it’s time to speak with a family law attorney now.
 It may be possible for you and the child’s other parent to work out an agreement about college costs without getting a judge involved, whether you are the custodial or non-custodial parent.

 If negotiating or mediating an agreement about how and in what proportion college will be paid between you and the other parent isn’t a possibility, we can represent you to file an application to compel the other parent’s contribution, or, defend against the other parent who may be attempting to force you to pay.

 Both parents should contribute fairly to college expenses based on the circumstances involved.
 We know how expensive college can be.
 If you are paying child support on top of it, the financial burden may be unreasonable.
 Our family lawyers don’t believe that you should have to pay more than is fair for your situation, and we will stand up for you to help ensure that you don’t, also recognizing that both parents likely want their child to have a good education and college experience.

-Contact our experienced law firm for a consultation with a child support lawyer that represents fathers in New Jersey.
+Contact our experienced law firm for a case evaluation with a child support lawyer that represents fathers in New Jersey.
 Men’s & Fathers’ Rights Divorce Lawyers by Schultz & Associates, LLC can be reached at (201) 880-9770.
 Call us today for help.